thibault/cofr/README.md

 ## What is it?

-Cofr is a tool that lets you use your [Trezor hardware wallet](https://trezor.io/) to easily store some simple pieces of data in encrypted files.
+Cofr is a tool that lets you use your [Trezor hardware wallet](https://trezor.io/) to easily store some simple pieces of text in encrypted data files.

 One might say Cofr is an equivalent of [SotoshiLabs' official password manager](https://trezor.io/passwords/), with the following differences: